godotengine/godot-docs/tutorials/scripting/scene_tree.rst

 Changing current scene
 ----------------------

-After a scene is loaded, it is often desired to change this scene for another one.
+After a scene is loaded, you may want to change this scene for another one.
 The main way to do this is to use the :ref:`SceneTree.change_scene() <class_SceneTree_method_change_scene>`
 function: